 In this world, we have to be entirely open with potential customers, investors, collaborative partners, incubators and accelerators, yet at the same time manage our intellectual property.
-Consequently we regularly need to sign Non Disclosure Agreements.
+Consequently we regularly need to sign Non-Disclosure Agreements.

-Non Disclosure Agreements are funny things.
+Non-Disclosure Agreements are funny things.
 As soon as both parties have signed one then we can all be open with each other, spill the beans and all our deepest darkest secrets including information on customers.

-So let’s take an example of this:
+So let’s take an example of this.

 Somebody, let’s call him Bob, signs the NDA on behalf of a company you are about to start discussions with.
-How do you know if Bob is authorized to do so?
+How do you know if Bob is authorised to do so?
 After all, not all personnel working for a particular company can approve or sign off on deals.

 A junior administrative assistant surely cannot sign off on a multi-million dollar payment nor an acquisition of another company?
-Just because Bob works for the organization it does not mean that he is an authorized representative of the company, and duly authorised to sign an NDA.
+Just because Bob works for the organisation it does not mean that he is an authorised representative of the company, and duly authorised to sign an NDA.
 And if he is not, then the NDA is not valid.